Aztec Code: Mode message

 The mode message encodes the number of layers (L layers encoded as the integer L−1), and the number of data codewords (D codewords, encoded as the integer D−1) in the message.
 All remaining codewords are used as check codewords.

 For compact Aztec codes, the number of layers is encoded as a 2-bit value, and the number of data codewords as a 6-bit value, resulting in an 8-bit mode word.
 For full Aztec codes, the number of layers is encoded in 5 bits, and the number of data codewords is encoded in 11 bits, making a 16-bit mode word.

-The mode word is broken into 2 or 4 4-bit codewords in GF(16), and 5 or 6 Reed–Solomon check words are appended, making a 28- or 40-bit mode message, which is wrapped in a 1-pixel layer around the core.
+The mode word is broken into two or four 4-bit codewords in GF(16), and 5 or 6 Reed–Solomon check words are appended, making a 28- or 40-bit mode message, which is wrapped in a 1-pixel layer around the core.
+Thus a (15,10) or (15,9) Reed-Solomon code (shortened to (7,2) or (10,4) respectively), over GF(16) is used.

 Because an L+1-layer compact Aztec code can hold more data than an L-layer full code, full codes with less than 4 layers are rarely used.

 Most importantly, the number of layers determines the size of the Reed–Solomon codewords used.
 This varies from 6 to 12 bits:

 The codeword size b is the smallest even number which ensures that the total number of codewords in the symbol is less than the limit of 2b−1 which can be corrected by a Reed–Solomon code.

 As mentioned above, it is recommended that at least 23% of the available codewords, plus 3, are reserved for correction, and a symbol size is chosen such that the message will fit into the available space.

 Bit stuffing

 The data bits are broken into codewords, with the first bit corresponding to the most significant coefficient.
 While doing this, code words of all-zero and all-ones are avoided by bit stuffing: if the first b−1 bits of a code word have the same value, an extra bit with the complementary value is inserted into the data stream.
 This insertion takes place whether or not the last bit of the code word would have had the same value or not.

-Also note that this only applies to strings of b−1 bits at the beginning of a code word.
+Also, note that this only applies to strings of b−1 bits at the beginning of a code word.
 Longer strings of identical bits are permitted as long as they straddle a code word boundary.

 When decoding, a code word of all zero or all one may be assumed to be an erasure, and corrected more efficiently than a general error.

 This process makes the message longer, and the final number of data codewords recorded in the mode message is not known until it is complete.
-In rare cases it may be necessary to jump to the next-largest symbol and begin the process all over again to maintain the minimum fraction of check words.
+In rare cases, it may be necessary to jump to the next-largest symbol and begin the process all over again to maintain the minimum fraction of check words.